GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 [Top 5 Unknown Sentiment Analysis Projects On Github To Help You Through Your NLP Projects - 2021](https://medium.com/analytics-vidhya/top-5-unknown-sentiment-analysis-projects-on-github-to-help-you-through-your-nlp-projects-8d8f195e80fc)

+Learn coding for text mining and analysis
+[Constellate tutorials](https://constellate-org.libraryproxy.griffith.edu.au/) a series of lessons to help you learn about programming in Python, text analysis, and the Constellate platform for JSTOR.
+[GLAM Workbench tutorials](https://glam-workbench.net/getting-started/) learn how to use the GLAM Workbench to extract and analyse data from Australia's galleries libraries, archives and museums.

 {% capture text %}
 For this activity take a look at the example DH project,  think about the process taken to get from the original resources to the final analyzed product.
 If possible, see if you can identify the tools and coding packages used to undertake the project.{% endcapture %} {% include card.md header="Activity " text=text %}